flame-engine/flame/doc/images.md

 This constructor makes creating an Animation very easy using sprite sheets.

-In which you pass the image instance, and the frame data, which contains some parameters which can be used to describe the animation.
+In the constructor you pass an image instance and the frame data, which contains some parameters that can be used to describe the animation.
 Check the documentation on the constructors available on `SpriteAnimationFrameData` class to see all the parameters.

 If you use Aseprite for your animations, Flame does provide some support for Aseprite animation's JSON data.
 To use this feature you will need to export the Sprite Sheet's JSON data, and use something like the following snippet: